neurobionics/onshape-robotics-toolkit/docs/kinematic-graph-troubleshooting.md

 ## Debugging Workflow

-When KinematicTree has issues, check in this order:
+When KinematicGraph has issues, check in this order:

 ### 1. Check Assembly Structure